Maps and photos note: click or tap to see any maps or photographs below as a high resolution version.

 Sandeel Bay to Groomsport / Bangor

 Those continuing to Groomsport / Bangor should bear right on Sandeel Lane and follow the road around the bay until it cuts inland towards Windsor Holiday Park.

 The next section around private land follows the coastal access strip, which is often narrow and eroded in places.
 By definition this type of access is adjacent to the spring high tide mark, so the state of the tide (and weather) should be taken into consideration when planning to walk this section.

 Initially the route follows a series of pleasant sandy bays (the sand here seems almost silver).
 The view back over Sandeel Bay feels tranquil after the rugged rocks of Orlock Head.

 Around a promontory the static caravans of Windsor Holiday Park come into view.
 They are not a thing of beauty, but such parks do provide homes and holidays by the sea for thousands and so earn their place, I think, if developments can be limited and arranged to facilitate the access of others to the coast.
-However, it is a sobering fact about the whole walk that the only sections of this beautiful coast not built on are those owned by the National Trust.
+However, it is a sobering fact about the whole walk that the only sections of this beautiful coast not built over are those owned by the National Trust.

 The shore and view out to sea remains fine, although the path here is minimal and in places eroded and on or very near the spring tide line.
 At one point a sign indicates an alternative high tide route through the park itself.

 Eventually the caravans are left behind as we enter the National Trust ‘McCutcheon’s Field’ a welcome green space.
 In addition there is now a proper path above the shoreline and easier walking towards Groomsport.